bpatters/graphiql-feen/Readme.md

   - Currently JSON format uses transit-immutables to serialize/deserialize the Immutable program state.

 # Limitations
-- Currently requires your server to accept GraphQL requests in POST with multi-part form data with parts:
-  - query
-  - variables
 - Elevated permissions are required for header modifications -- Soon to be optional.

-Get Requests and Post support for body of application/json coming soon.

 # Getting started